Our Mesothelioma Attorneys Provide Helpful Insight

 Peritoneal mesothelioma is the second-most common type of mesothelioma, affecting approximately 10-20% of patients.
 This condition affects the lining of the abdominal cavity and organs.
 Symptoms of mesothelioma may include abdominal pain and swelling, nausea, vomiting, changes in bowel habits, night sweats, fever, fatigue and anemia.

 Pericardial mesothelioma is extremely rare and affects the lining of the heart.
 Symptoms may include: irregular heartbeat, chest pain, heart murmurs, cough, difficulty breathing and fatigue.

 When will a patient experience these symptoms of mesothelioma?

-Most patients notice the first signs of mesothelioma approximately 30 to 50 years after exposure, though this latency period may vary depending on the type of mesothelioma and the severity of the condition.
+Most patients notice the first signs of mesothelioma approximately 30 to 50 years after exposure.
+This latency period may vary depending on the type of mesothelioma and the severity of the condition.
 Various studies have placed the average latency period at anywhere from 32 to over 50 years.
-When the symptoms do appear, they are often mild and may go unnoticed as serious and therefore untreated for a time.
+When the symptoms do appear, they are often mild and may go unnoticed and therefore untreated for a time.
 A late diagnosis may mean that a patient will have a much shorter life expectancy.

-If you have noticed any of the symptoms listed above and you or a loved one has a history of asbestos exposure, it is important to move quickly and seek medical help.
-Your doctor may need to perform additional tests to determine whether you are suffering from mesothelioma or perhaps a different asbestos-related condition.
+If you have noticed any of the symptoms above and have a history of asbestos exposure, it is important to quickly seek medical help.
+Your doctor may need to perform additional tests to determine whether you are suffering from mesothelioma or a different asbestos-related condition.
 The earlier the diagnosis, the greater the chance you have at survival.

 Review Your Options in Filing a Mesothelioma Lawsuit